Chava-Neumann/english-for-designers/FirstImpression.md

 ### The platform focuses on accessibility and adaptability, enabling both educators and students to customize features, such as using color coding for better organization.
 Through this project, I gained valuable skills in critical thinking, user experience design, workflow optimization, and software development.

 ## Epravo.cz ReDesign
 ### Epravo.cz magazine is a publication focused on law and the lifestyle of lawyers.
+I took on the roles of lead typesetter and project presenter.
 ### The redesign of the magazine was a team project in which we placed 3rd.
 Our work was recognized for the effective use of color-coded chapter organization and a clean, easy-to-read layout.

 ---